navkar/Predictions/README.md

   - Waste into fertilizer (due to fertilizer shortage)
 * **People** will start to sacrifice themselves for greater good.
 This is very much possible in 2025.
 * Politics will see new compassionate leaders.
-* 🙂 **Reverse Brain drain** Possibility of Indian origin people migrating back to India, wishing and hoping for better lifestyle and well-being.
+* 🙂 `Reverse Brain drain` - possibility of Indian origin people migrating back to India, wishing and hoping for better lifestyle and well-being.

 > We should not give up and we should not allow the problem to defeat us. ― A. P. J. Abdul Kalam